 Who can I talk to about Biodiversity Net Gain?

-Christian Silk and James Clark in our Planning & Environment Team and John Catchpole in our Real Estate Team would be happy to hear from you to discuss the implications of Biodiversity Net Gain for your business.
+Christian Silk in our Planning & Environment Team and John Catchpole in our Real Estate Team would be happy to hear from you to discuss the implications of Biodiversity Net Gain for your business.